New

 AuthorizationBearer your_api_keyYes

+The API key must have the interview:read permission.
 The response includes the full transcript, each message with its sender, timestamp, and content.
-After the interview is completed, it also includes analysis results and quality scores.
+After the interview is completed, it also includes analysis results, quality scores, and structured answers.
 See Completing Interviews via API for more on the analysis payload.

 Building Your Own Chat UI